 Support peace in Afghanistan

 While the war is over for America, the plight of 38 million Afghans inside the country and 2.6 million registered refugees remains dire.
 The United States and our European allies have a moral obligation to help Afghans who remain in the country, as well as refugees and those in the diaspora.
-An estimated 90 percent of the country’s population is living in poverty, while over half of Afghans are reliant on humanitarian aid.
+An estimated 90 percent of the country’s population is living in poverty, while 24 million Afghans are reliant on humanitarian aid.

 To avoid a collapse of the Afghan economy and an even greater breakdown in public services, the Biden administration should release some of the $7 billion in Afghan central bank reserves that have been frozen since the end of the war.
 Diplomatic engagement must be prioritized with the Taliban government as well as engagement with civil society so the funds can reach the Afghan people.
 The innocent citizens of Afghanistan should not be made to suffer the consequences of a lost war against the Taliban.